pyg-team/pytorch_geometric/docs/source/tutorial/multi_gpu_vanilla.rst

       model = SAGE(dataset.num_features, 256, dataset.num_classes).to(rank)
       model = DistributedDataParallel(model, device_ids=[rank])

 Now we set up our optimizer and define our training loop.
-Notice that we move the edge indices of each mini batch to GPU while the features and labels are already on GPU.
+Notice that we move the edge indices of each mini-batch to GPU while the features and labels are already on GPU.

 .. code-block:: python